sheldongordon4/housing-price-prediction-app/README.md

 ## Project Overview

-The main goal of this project is to create and deploy a machine learning model to predict housing prices using features such as the number of bedrooms, square footage, and the age of the house.
-This model is designed to deliver price predictions and can aid potential buyers and real estate professionals in making well-informed decisions.
+Housing Price Prediction App is a machine learning-powered web application built with Flask.
+It predicts housing prices based on user inputs such as number of bedrooms, square footage, and year built.
+The project uses a linear regression model trained on simulated housing data and provides real-time predictions through a user-friendly web interface.

+### Key Features:

+- ML model trained with scikit-learn
+- Model saved and loaded using Pickle
+- Web interface created with Flask
+- Inputs: bedrooms, square footage, house age
+- Real-time price prediction

+### Tech Stack:

+Python, Flask, scikit-learn, HTML/CSS
 ### Data Sources

 Simulated housing data: A dataset containing various attributes related to housing prices, including the number of bedrooms, square footage, year built, and price.

-### Tools

-- Python
-- Flask

 ### Model Development and Training
 The model was built using Python's scikit-learn linear regression model.
 The model was trained using the housing dataset and saved as a pickle file.